NicoMincuzzi/no-framework-webapp/README.md

 # no-framework-webapp
-The aim is to develop a web application, which doesn't need to use frameworks.
+The aim is to develop a Java web application, which doesn't need to use frameworks.

 ## Purpose